felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.10.5-dev1 =

-(2016/10/13) Added the Item Type options from WPSSO v3.36.0-1 to the Schema Markup settings page.
+(2016/10/13) Added the new Item Type options from WPSSO v3.36.0-1 to the Schema Markup settings page.

 = 1.10.4-1 =